BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 Most problematic is *data bias* since ML applications are data-driven.
 Increasingly, there are examples of data bias in ML applications reported in media (also see O'Neil, 2016, Mueller-Birn, 2019).
 People with an Afro-American background in the US were systematically disadvantaged by software for predictive police work and legal risk assessment in court.
 Software for assigning students to schools in the US discriminated against children from low-income families.
 Research has shown that the use of facial recognition software in public places leads to systematic misjudgments.
 So, discrimination in the past is perpetuated in the future.

-Closely related to data bias is *activity bias*, particularly if the data for training ML applications is based on crowd-sourced Web data.
-Only a very small percentage of Web users generate the vast majority of content, including deliberate misinformation a.k.a. "fake news".
+Closely related to data bias is *activity bias*, particularly if the data for training ML applications is based on crowd-sourced web data.
+Only a very small percentage of web users generate the vast majority of content, including deliberate misinformation a.k.a. "fake news".
 Data used for training ML applications is often called "ground truth" but it is important to note that this does not necessarily reflect the truth.

 Also closely related to data bias is *sampling bias*.
 Many medical applications, e.g., rely on data from western, educated, industrialized, rich and democratic societies (WEIRD).
 WEIRD societies represent as much as 80 % of study participants but only 12 % of the world's population, i.e., they are not representative of humans as a species.